Seeking liberation while in prison

 VTC: If I can be of benefit to others, then I am very happy.

 LZR: That’s how they get help and you inspire them to practice.
 That is great.
 Even they don’t come out of prison this life, their lives are meaningful.
 If they got out of prison, they’d see that life outside is full of defilements.
 People are so engaged in distractions— boyfriends, girlfriends, and many other distractions.
 Life outside is full of activities; you’re in the middle of all the distractions so it’s difficult to continue to practice Dharma.
 That’s why people go to hermitages or caves to discipline their minds—those environments help them to subdue their minds and thus they’re able to actualize the path.
 That’s the purpose of a hermitage, monastery, or cave.
 Here the difference is they’re in one big building and there’s a lot of noise, but otherwise it’s like a retreat setting in the sense that they don’t have all the distractions that take people on the outside away from their Dharma studies practice.
-Are inmates usually with just a few people?
+Are incarcerated people usually with just a few people?

 VTC: It depends.
 Each situation is different.
-Some inmates are in an enormous room with 300 other men, sleeping in bunk beds.
+Some are in an enormous room with 300 other men, sleeping in bunk beds.
 When the officials want to punish someone, they keep him in a cell by himself and he can leave it a few times a week to get exercise for an hour.
 Some of those situations are quite difficult.
 One man has only a small window in his room, and it’s frosted, not clear, so he can’t see outdoors at all.
 In other situations, they may be in a cell with one other person.

 LZR: Are there some men with emotional difficulties who fight?
 Do they sometimes kill each other?

 VTC: Yes, prison can be a very violent and dangerous place.
-Two weeks ago I visited an inmate in Illinois.
+Two weeks ago I visited an man in Illinois.
 He told me that one day he was out on the yard.
 He was standing and talking with a man he didn’t know very well.
 They were almost ready to go back in the building and a group formed around them.
 Then, all of a sudden, one man came out of the group and stabbed the man that he was talking to.
 (Rinpoche gasps and closes his eyes in horror.)
 My friend told me that there was nothing he could do.
 It was a gang-related murder.
 When the crowd dispersed, my friend was scared because he has seen the killing and knew who did it.
 So his life was in danger.
 But fortunately, they didn’t attack him afterwards.

 LZR: Did the man die?